 What are Simple Carbohydrates?

 Simple carbohydrates can be identified by their sweet taste and are found in most processed foods including breakfast cereals, baked foods, and candy, and include any form of processed sugar.
-These forms of simple carbohydrate are highly processed, devoid of their own nutrients, and are best avoided, however, not all forms of simple carbohydrates are processed.
-In fact, simple carbohydrates can also be found in many whole foods including fruit, dairy and some vegetables.
-The benefit of whole food sources of simple carbohydrates is that they come packed with fibre, vitamins and minerals which help to slow the rate at which sugar is absorbed and provide nutritional value at the same time.
-On the contrary, processed foods made of refined carbohydrates and added sugars are devoid of fibre and nutrients and therefore the rate at which the sugar is absorbed is much greater.
+These forms of simple carbohydrates are highly processed, devoid of their own nutrients, and are best avoided, however, not all forms of simple carbohydrates are processed.
+In fact, simple carbohydrates can also be found in many whole foods including fruit, dairy, and some vegetables.
+The benefit of whole food sources of simple carbohydrates is that they come packed with fiber, vitamins, and minerals which help to slow the rate at which sugar is absorbed and provide nutritional value at the same time.
+On the contrary, processed foods made of refined carbohydrates and added sugars are devoid of fiber and nutrients and therefore the rate at which the sugar is absorbed is much greater.

 What are Complex Carbohydrates?

 However, the format in which complex carbohydrates are consumed can greatly influence whether they remain an ideal choice or not.
-For instance, grains are a form of complex carbohydrates, but when milled into a refined flour they become a form of simple carbohydrate given the fibre and nutrient-dense bran and germ are removed in the process.
-These forms of carbohydrates are often referred to as refined carbohydrates and include items such as cereals, bagels muffins, cookies, crackers and pastries, just to name a few.
+For instance, grains are a form of complex carbohydrates, but when milled into refined flour they become a form of simple carbohydrates given the fiber and nutrient-dense bran and germ are removed in the process.
+These forms of carbohydrates are often referred to as refined carbohydrates and include items such as cereals, bagels muffins, cookies, crackers, and pastries, just to name a few.

 Simple vs. Complex Carbohydrates: Which is Better?

-It is important to understand that all forms of carbohydrate are digested into monosaccharides, or simple sugars, before they’re absorbed by the body, regardless of whether the original source was a spoonful of sugar or a bowl of oatmeal.
-Generally speaking, complex carbohydrates are digested at a slower rater than simple carbohydrates, given they contain a larger amount of fibre, however, that does not mean that all simple carbohydrates are a poor choice and all complex carbohydrates are a good choice.
-Simple carbohydrates are found in many whole foods, such as fruits and milk, and complex carbohydrates can be found in many refined foods, such as baked goods, making them a less than ideal choice.
+It is important to understand that all forms of carbohydrates are digested into monosaccharides, or simple sugars, before they’re absorbed by the body, regardless of whether the original source was a spoonful of sugar or a bowl of oatmeal.
+Generally speaking, complex carbohydrates are digested at a slower rate than simple carbohydrates, given they contain a larger amount of fiber, however, that does not mean that all simple carbohydrates are a poor choice and all complex carbohydrates are a good choice.
+Simple carbohydrates are found in many whole foods, such as fruits and milk, and complex carbohydrates can be found in many refined foods, such as baked goods, making them a less-than-ideal choice.

-So, instead of focusing solely on the type of carbohydrate, simple or complex, it is best to focus on the amount of fibre, vitamins and mineral present, and whether the item in question is a whole food or not.
+So, instead of focusing solely on the type of carbohydrate, simple or complex, it is best to focus on the amount of fiber, vitamins, and mineral present, and whether the item in question is a whole food or not.

 The Bottom Line

-Both simple and complex carbohydrates can be consumed as part of a healthy diet when you focus on whole food such as fruits, vegetables, whole grains, beans and lentils.
-These forms of carbohydrate are rich sources of fibre, vitamin and minerals which will help to balance your blood sugar and support digestion while serving as a source of energy at the same time.
+Both simple and complex carbohydrates can be consumed as part of a healthy diet when you focus on whole food such as fruits, vegetables, whole grains, beans, and lentils.
+These forms of carbohydrates are rich sources of fiber, vitamins, and minerals which will help to balance your blood sugar and support digestion while serving as a source of energy at the same time.